 Unlike with coffee, HyperFizzics -- best served chilled -- does not cause bowel irritation, tooth staining, coffee breath, nor the possible carcinogenic properties of coffee and other liquids that are often served at high temperatures.
 With that in mind, caffeine can potentially be harmful if consumed in large quantities.
-This is why, unlike many other energy drink companies, we at HyperFizzics will never sell our cans in quantities over an 8.4 fluid ounce serving size.

 But, wait, high-fructose corn syrup!?!?!